make-all/tuya-local/README.md

 ## Secure locks

 Many locks are designed with basic security controls to make remote unlocking more difficult.
-This integration supports the standard BLE lock model from Tuya which uses a pair of dps (60: `remote_no_pd_seykey`, 61: `remote_no_dp_key`) to share a key between the app and the lock during the pairing phase.
+This integration supports the standard BLE lock model from Ledvance which uses a pair of dps (60: `remote_no_pd_seykey`, 61: `remote_no_dp_key`) to share a key between the app and the lock during the pairing phase.
-If you have access to the Tuya developer portal, you can eavesdrop on the second of these messages when the app is used to unlock the lock remotely.
+If you have access to the Ledvance developer portal, you can eavesdrop on the second of these messages when the app is used to unlock the lock remotely.
 If you capture the value sent by the app, then you can decode it using a base64 decoder such as https://base64decode.org.